below/HelloSilicon/README.md

 So first, we are growing the stack downwards 32 bytes, to make room for three 64-Bit values.
 And because, as pointed out on page 137 in the book, ARM hardware requires the stack pointer to always be 16-byte aligned, we are creating space for a fourth value for padding.

-In the same command, **X1** is pushed to the new location of the stack pointer.
+In the same command, **X1** is stored at the new location of the stack pointer.

-Now, we fill the rest of the space we just created by pushing **X2** to a location eight bytes, and **X3** to 16 bytes above the stack pointer.
+Now, we fill the rest of the space we just created by storing **X2** in a location eight bytes above, and **X3** 16 bytes above the stack pointer.
 Note that the **str** commands for **X2** and **X3** do not move **SP**.

 We could fill the stack in different ways; what is important that the `printf` function expects the parameters as doubleword values in order, upwards from the current stackpointer.
 So in the case of the "debug.s" file, it expects the parameter for the `%c` to be at the location of **SP**, the parameter for `%32ld` at one doubleword above this, and finally the parameter for `%016lx` two doublewords, 16 bytes, above the current stack pointer.

 What we have effectively done is [allocating memory on the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 As we, the caller, "own" that memory we need to release it after the function branch, in this case simply by shrinking the stack (upwards) by the 32 bytes we allocated.
 The instruction `add SP, SP, #32` will do that.

 It took me quite a while to figure this out, and there is minimal `test.s` and corresponding `build` script to see the printf call in isolation.
-I have no idea why this is the case, as the ARM64 Procedure Call Standards clearly describe the Linux way.
+I have no idea why this is the case, as the [Procedure Call Standard for the ARM 64-bit Architecture ](https://developer.arm.com/documentation/ihi0055/c/) clearly describes the Linux way.
+I'd be thankful for a hint why Apple is diverting from the PCS, or if I have overlooked something.

 ### Listing 9-5
 `mytoupper` was prefixed with `_` as this is necessary for C on Darwin to find it.